Multiple-testing correction

 By default, GPSEA performs a hypothesis test for each HPO term found at least twice in the cohort, meaning that we may perform up to hundreds of tests.
 Therefore, unless we take into account the fact that multiple statistical tests are being performed, it is likely that we will obtain one or more false-positive results.

-GPSEA offers two approaches to mitigate this problem: multiple-testing correction (MTC) procedures and MTC filters to choose the terms to be tested.
+GPSEA offers two approaches to mitigate this problem: multiple-testing correction (MTC) procedures and MT filters to choose the terms to be tested.

 Multiple-testing correction procedures